 Infrastructure Mode: In this case, all flows pass through the access point, whereby half number of flows are downstream, and another half are upstream.
-The source or the destination of these flows which are not the access point is randomly chosen from all the mobile nodes other than the access point.
+The sources or the destinations of these flows which are not the access point are randomly chosen from all the mobile nodes other than the access point.

 Ad Hoc Mode: In this case, there is no fixed access point.
-Therefore, the source and the destination of all flows are randomly chosen from all the mobile nodes.
+Therefore, the sources and the destinations of all flows are randomly chosen from all the mobile nodes.
 All the other parameters are the same as those in the infrastructure mode.

-4.2.
-Simulation Results
+5.2.
+Simulation results